gruepr/gruepr/README.md

         The datafile of student information has a specific required format.
 Using the Google Form allows you to download the data into exactly this file format without modification.
 After collecting responses, go to the Google Form and, in the "Responses" tab, click the three-dot icon and select "Download responses (.csv)".
-        The gender question can be removed, if desired.
-The attribute questions on the Google Form (Section 3 of the form) can be modified, including reordering, adding, or removing questions.
-There can be anywhere between 0 to 9 of these attribute questions.
-The schedule section can be removed, or the numbers and names of the days and times can be altered.
-The only requirement here is to have 7 or fewer days and 24 or fewer hours in the matrix.
         A section question can be included so that multiple sections can all be sent the same form; if more than one section is present in the data, you can select which section to team.
-Additional questions for your own use can be added to the end of the form.
+Additional questions for your own use can be included at the end of the survey.

         The datafile must be a comma-separated-values (.csv) file with these contents:
            - header row, contains only the comma-separated question texts